parallelchain-io/prfcs/prfc_1/README.md

 **ACTION**

-`fn transfer_from(from_address: protocol_types:Public_Address, to_address: protocol_types:Public_Address, value: u64)`
+`fn transfer_from(from_address: PublicAddress, to_address: Option<PublicAddress>, value: u64)`

 'transfer_from' transfers 'amount' tokens to address 'to_address' on behalf of ‘owner’.
+If `to_address` is None, this burns the amount.

 transfer_from must panic if get_allowance_from(owner) < value.

 Event `Transfer` must trigger if ‘transfer_from’ is successful.
-Note that the value of the `Transfer` event should contain the owner address, not txn.from_address.
+Note that the value of the `Transfer` event must contain the owner address, not txn.from_address.

 **ACTION**
 `fn set_allowance(spender: PublicAddress, value: u64)`

 'set_allowance' allows 'spender' to withdraw from your account multiple times, up to 'value' amount.
 If this function is called again it overwrites the current allowance with 'value'.